iLeonelPerea/mimo-dl-detector/modelMIMO_2x2_4QAM_DoubleOneHot.md

 ## Overview

-This notebook trains a Deep Learning-based MIMO detector using **one-hot encoding per antenna** strategy (also called "double one-hot").
+This document describes a Deep Learning-based MIMO detector using **one-hot encoding per antenna** strategy (also called "double one-hot").
 This approach provides a **balanced trade-off** between the high accuracy of one-hot encoding and the efficiency of label encoding.

+### Context

+**Implementation Approach**: This is a Deep Learning implementation using gradient-based optimization (backpropagation through all layers) as part of a comparative study with the ELM (Extreme Learning Machine) approach proposed in:

+> Ibarra-Hernández, R.F. et al. (2025).
+"Extreme Learning Machine Signal Detection for MIMO Channels." *IEEE LatinCom 2025*.

+**Key Difference**:
+- **Reference (ELM)**: Random fixed input weights + pseudoinverse-based output training
+- **This Work (Deep Learning)**: All weights learned via gradient descent with full backpropagation

+Both approaches use the same network architecture (2-layer, 100 hidden units) for fair comparison.
+See `ELM_vs_DeepLearning_Resultados.md` for detailed comparative analysis.

 ## Key Concept: Separate One-Hot Per Antenna